UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/midterm-study-guide.md

   How would that change the meaning of that construct?

 * Write and/or debug the derivation tree for the following expression.

+* Implement the functions below using functions in the μScheme initial basis.
+  Solutions directly using recursion will receive zero credit.
+If you don't remember exactly the order of arguments, or how these functions are curried, just assume something reasonable and document your assumptions.

+* The semantics of (vars, let, closures, etc.).
+Consider the following uScheme program:
+  ...
+  (a) Using the standard uScheme semantics, what is the value of ...?
+  (b) Imagine we replace the standard SOMETHING rule with the following rule:
+      Now what is the value of ...?
+      Explain why the new rule does or does not affect the resulting value.

+* What variables are free in the below lambda expression?  (either uScheme or lambda calculus)

+* Apply the following substitutions for the lambda calculus expressions.

+* In each of the scenarios below, give the name of a uScheme function you can use.
+  Write no other code and no English.
+Just the name of the function.

+* For each of the below segments of code, indicate the result of each being evaluated using Impcore and uScheme.
+If the result is different, what specific part of the semantics is causing the difference?

+* Using equational reasoning and the provided algebraic laws, prove the following algebraic law is true or untrue.

+* Using the provided (uScheme or Impcore) operational semantics and structural induction, prove the following algebraic law is true or untrue.

+* Use the accumulating parameters approach to write a solution to the following problem.
+  What is the cost of the solution in terms of (cons calls, function calls, ...)?
+  Prove the cost of the function.